 The sensible approach that staff should take involves having doors open, giving other staff easy access to your working environment, avoiding remote or secluded areas, informing others of your plans and using school equipment only for electronic communication and photography.
 Reporting and recording of incidents and maintaining professional boundaries are vital.
-If any member of staff is aware they are putting themselves or have put themselves in a vulnerable situation they should report the incident on CPOMS or complete an Awareness of a Vulnerable Situation form (Appendix G) and forward it to the Designated Safeguarding Lead.
+If any member of staff is aware they are putting themselves or have put themselves in a vulnerable situation they should report the incident on CPOMS or by completing a Low-level Concern Reporting Form.
+This form can also be accessed via this link: https://forms.office.com/e/D1SPZfpfMz omplete an Awareness of a Vulnerable Situation form (Appendix G) and forward it to the Designated Safeguarding Lead.

-Staff are reminded it is a criminal offence for a person to have an indecent photograph or pseudo-photograph of a child in their possession.
+Staff are reminded it is a criminal offence for a person to have an indecent photograph or pseudophotograph of a child in their possession.
 It is also a criminal offence for a person aged 18 or over, to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if, in the case of those over 16, the relationship is consensual.
 This is extended to any pupil on the school roll, who is over the age of 18.
 Although it may not be a criminal offence, it is a disciplinary matter, even if the relationship is consensual.